Apple CEO Cook is lauded by investors as he prepares for new role

 Apple said of Cook:

-"Under Cook’s leadership Apple has grown from a market capitalization of approximately $350 billion to $4 trillion, representing a more than 1,000 per cent increase, and yearly revenue has nearly quadrupled, from $108 billion in fiscal year 2011 to more than $416 billion in fiscal year 2025.
-The company has expanded its global footprint substantially, particularly in emerging markets; it is now in more than 200 countries and territories.
+"Under Cook’s leadership Apple has grown from a market capitalization of approximately $350 billion to $4 trillion, representing a more than 1,000 per cent increase, and yearly revenue has nearly quadrupled, from $108 billion in fiscal year 2011 to more than $416 billion in fiscal year 2025. ...
 Apple operates over 500 retail stores and has more than doubled the number of countries in which its customers can visit an Apple Store.
 During his tenure, Apple has grown by more than 100,000 team members and increased its active installed base to more than 2.5 billion devices."

 The decision will guarantee Apple's next quarterly report, due a week from Thursday on April 30, will be even more closely watched than usual.